Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 What is URL Tagging?

-URL tagging is when you use a UTM tracking code builder to generate custom links.
+URL tagging is the process is the process of using a UTM tracking code builder to generate custom links.

 The most common way to append these parameters for URL Tagging is to use the Google Campaign URL Builder.

 Outside of the Google Campaign URL Builder, there are other URL Builders you can use.
-They typically contain more features to customize, organize and keep your tracking consistent.
-I will cover these further down in the post.
+URL Builders can reduce the manual process involved and keep your tracking consistent.
+But more about them later.

 For Google Ads, you do not need to manually add URL Parameters.
-Since they have a built-in feature called Auto-Tagging.
+Google Ads has a built-in feature called Auto-Tagging.
 With Auto-Tagging enabled Google Ads automatically appends campaign details for tracking.
 It uses Gclid (Google Click ID) Parameters and passes this to Google Analytics.

 For non-Google platforms, the set up is less automated and varies for each ad platform.
-But, if you are looking for a way to automate this process for Facebook Ads you can use EasyAutoTagging (Yes, that’s us).
+As an alternative, check out EasyAutoTagging to automate this process for Facebook Ads.

 How do I create a tracking code?